yree/mold/README.md

 - See site settings to further customize the theme.

 ### Organization 📂
-- The theme operates on the WYWIWYS (wee-wee-wiz) principle
+- The theme operates on the WYWIWYS (wee-wee-wiz) principle.
-- The `README.md` at the repo root acts as the index for the GitHub Page
+- The `README.md` at the repo root acts as the index for the GitHub Page.
-- To create more posts add `.md` files and folders to your repo
+- To create more posts add `.md` files and folders to your repo.
 - Link these `.md` files across each other (refer to this repo structure).

 ### Pro tips 💡